atsushieno/aap-lv2/README.md

 ## Debugging with LV2 toolkit internals

+To wrap this section up, we have `setup-hackable-environment.sh` bash script now.
+Now you can mostly skip the rest of this section if it just works for you.
+It will get outdated quite often though.

 Sometimes having binary-only LV2 toolkits makes debugging difficult.
 To improve such a situation, we can build lilv and all the dependencies together within libandroidaudioplugin-lv2.so.